jancordeiro/css-circular-progress-bar/README.md

-# css-circular-progress-bar
+# CSS Only Circular Progress Bar
+---
-CSS Only Circular Progress Bar
+A CSS Only Circular Progress Bar without JS.